Waiting For A Sign: Mars Rover To Land On Its Own

-PALCA: That's Richard Kornfeld.
-He's a senior engineer on the Mars landing team.
-The rover's entry, descent and landing lasts for a total of seven minutes.
-During that time, the rover must slow down from 13,000 miles an hour to a dead stop when it touches down on the surface of Mars.
-The two ways of communicating Kornfeld is talking about include one radio system that can transmit a signal directly from the spacecraft to Earth and another that requires the radio signal to be relayed through satellites that are orbiting Mars.
+Richard Kornfeld, a senior engineer on the Mars landing team, says there are two ways to keep in touch: One is a radio system that can transmit a signal directly from the spacecraft to Earth; another requires the radio signal to be relayed through satellites that are orbiting Mars.

-PALCA: That's why the rover is on its own for the landing.
-Even if you wanted to help the rover, I mean, it would be 28 minutes round-trip for the radio signal, so - and the whole thing last seven minutes.
+That's why the rover is on its own for the landing.
+Even if the team wanted to help the rover, it would be 28 minutes round-trip for the radio signal — and the whole thing last seven minutes.

-PALCA: Not to be too Earth-centric about it, the truth is there's no one on Mars to watch.
-So the show won't be over until 10:31 Pacific Time here on Earth.
-Joe Palca, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Not to be too Earth-centric about it, but the truth is there's no one on Mars to watch.
+So the show won't be over until 10:31 PDT here on Earth.